KrisB1471/My-First-DS-Projects-Portfolio/README.md

 2. A more fine-grained re-analysis of the collected survey data looking more carefully at mentioned software characteristics, and the relationship between MAODS analysts’ three SwE-related knowledge domains and their respective SwC.

+## **Project 2**
+### **Analysis of Switzerland’s Public Health Communication during the COVID-19 Pandemic**

+Goal:

+To investigate the effects of the Swiss government’s public health risk and crisis communication on the social media public’s expressed fear and trust sentiment during the COVID-19 pandemic using natural language processing (NLP).